Real Work-from-Home Job or Scam? 8 Tips to Protect Yourself

 Avoid work-from-home scams with these tips:

 - Ignore people who contact you with offers that you did not apply for or inquire about.
 In this type of scam, a person may claim to be from a legitimate company (like Liveops), but may direct you to a fake website, application, or interview process where they attempt to collect personal information.
 Protect yourself: Be wary of emails from companies that you did not give your email address to.
-If an email seems suspicious, search for the company online and go directly to their website instead of clicking on links in the email, and never send sensitive information such as your social security number or credit card information via email or online chat.
+If an email seems suspicious, search for the company online and go directly to their website instead of clicking on links in the email, and never send sensitive information such as your social security number, birth date or credit card information via email or online chat.
 (Do you know the telltale signs of a fraudulent email?
 Take Google’s phishing quiz.)

 Protect yourself: If you can’t verify that a company is legitimate, it may be best to look elsewhere.

-Protect Yourself: Make sure you understand what you will be doing to earn money, how you will be paid, and the skills you need to succeed.
-Keep this old adage in mind when evaluating work from home opportunities: “If it sounds too good to be true, it probably is.”
+Protect yourself: Make sure you understand what you will be doing to earn money, how you will be paid, and the skills you need to succeed.
+Keep this old adage in mind when evaluating work-from-home opportunities: “If it sounds too good to be true, it probably is.”

-Protect yourself: If you have never heard of the company, do some research and check to see if the organization is listed with the Better Business Bureau or is easily found in a Google search.
+Protect yourself: When in doubt, do your research.
+Check to see if the organization is listed with the Better Business Bureau or is easily found in a Google search.
 Do they have a legitimate website?
 Are they active on social media?
 Can you find information from real employees, contractors, or customers?

 Keep in mind that reviews on sites like Glassdoor and Facebook aren’t always reliable.
 Don’t trust a single source.
 You’ll need to look at multiple sources—the company’s website, blog, LinkedIn profile, BBB listing, and so on—and come to your own conclusion.